-An alternative to SMDI for voicemail integration is QSIG, which also allows a third-party PBX to connect to Unified CM through a Primary Rate Interface (PRI) T1/E1 trunk.
+Cisco Unified CM can be integrated with a third-party PBX by using QSIG, which also allows a third-party PBX to connect to Unified CM through a Primary Rate Interface (PRI) T1/E1 trunk.
 Each method has its own advantages and disadvantages, and the method you employ will largely depend on how your voicemail system is integrated to your current PBX.